 A bladder cancer diagnosis can leave you feeling swamped, disheartened, and unsure where to turn next.
-At Urology Associates of Southeastern North Carolina, the highly trained urologists offer compassionate and personalized medical care and support for bladder cancer in Wilmington, North Carolina.
-If you have concerns about bladder cancer or you’re worried about urine in your bladder, visit Urology Associates of Southeastern North Carolina for quality care.
+At Urology Associates of Southeastern North Carolina, the highly trained urologists offer compassionate and personalized medical care and support for bladder cancer in Wilmington, North Carolina, and Southport, North Carolina.
+If you have concerns about bladder cancer, visit Urology Associates of Southeastern North Carolina for quality care.
 Call or schedule through the online system.

 Your bladder is a hollow muscular organ in your lower abdomen that holds urine.
 Bladder cancer, one of the most common types of cancer, starts in the urothelial cells that line the inside of your bladder.

 Bladder cancer can happen in other areas of your urinary system.

 Some of the symptoms of bladder cancer are:

 You should visit Urology Associates of Southeastern North Carolina if you have any symptoms or concerns.

 You have bladder cancer when some of your bladder cells develop mutations and grow abnormally.
 The cancerous cells grow out of control instead of dying off as normal cells do.

 The exact cause of bladder cancer isn’t clear, but certain factors might play a role, such as:

 Different types of bladder cancer include urothelial carcinoma and squamous cell carcinoma.